fzayed/tic-tac-toe/README.md

+# Tic Tac Toe Game
-# A simple Tic Tac Toe implementation in the Java language.
+## A simple Tic Tac Toe implementation in the Java language.